issuxark11/TIL/Algorithm/Dynamic-Programming/dp.md

 ```
 ### 2. Optimal Substructure
 - A given problems has Optimal Substructure Property if optimal solution of the given problem can be obtained by using optimal solutions of its subproblems
+- divide all set solutions in n sets

 ## Examples
 - Fibonacci